AdobeDocs/commerce-learn.en/help/app-builder/first-app/testing-app-builder-url.md

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is ready to test their first Adobe Developer App Builder app.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who are ready to test their first Adobe Developer App Builder app.

 ## Video content

 * How to deploy the application
-* Where to find the URL after the deployment
+* Where to find the URL after deployment

 >[!VIDEO](https://video.tv.adobe.com/v/3416664)